forgeservicelab/forge.forge-piwik/README.md

 $ ansible-galaxy install -r requirements.yml
 ````

 3. Check the inventory file and make sure that your server instance is correctly indicated there.
-Also, put the server certificate corresponding forgeservicelab.fi.key into ./roles/forge_ssl/files/forgeservicelab.fi.key
+Also, put the server certificate corresponding forgeservicelab.fi.key into ./roles/forge_ssl/files/forgeservicelab.fi.key.
+Set the ip_range extra variable to be the address where you want to have access to piwik from

 ````
-$ ansible-playbook -i inventory site.yml
+$ ansible-playbook -i inventory site.yml --extra-vars "ip_range=83.150.108.249"
 ````

 4. Go to your server https://[ip address]/piwik with the browserand then finalize piwik installation.
+Please note!
+You can only access piwik from your defined ip_range address

 License
 -------